The Complete Guide to Wedding Stationery: What to Order and When

 Wedding Welcome Bag Notes

-If you have a lot of guests traveling in to town, a lot of couples opt to put together welcome bags.
-Your bags might include some local food faves, ideas for things to do in the area and a timeline of the weeding weekend events and any other details they may need to know about.
+If you have guests traveling in for your wedding weekend, welcome bags are such a thoughtful touch and a great way to kick things off with warmth and hospitality.
+Your bags might include some local food faves, ideas for things to do in the area, a timeline of the wedding weekend events, and any other details they may need to know about.

 Favor Tags or Labels